fortinet-fortisoar/solution-pack-phishing-email-triage-based-on-ml-classifier/README.md

 The **Phishing Email Triage Based on ML Classifier Solution Pack** demonstrates the scenarios and triage playbooks around phishing emails, using the information provided through the email server.

-The triage playbooks help perform triage on phishing emails, and the included scenario demonstrates and generates a demo alert of the type Phishing.
+The triage playbooks help perform triage on phishing emails, and the included scenario demonstrates and generates a demo alert of the type **Phishing**.

 * Classify the phishing email using the FortiSOAR Phishing Classifier connector.